Questions? Call (860)407-2687

 2 Avg Behavior Shield Exceptions Tab.

-CONTENT RELATED TO AVG ANTIVIRUS FALSE POSITIVE?
-HOW TO CORRECT A FALSE VIRUS NOTIFICATION WITHIN AVG ANTI-VIRUS
+CONTENT RELATED TO AVG ANTI VIRUS INCORRECTLY FLAGGING 🚩 A PROGRAM?
+HOW TO CORRECT A FALSE POSITIVE IN AVG ANTI VIRUS

 Feel free to submit your comment below.
 Anything that does not contribute and is just spam will automatically be deleted.
 Questions marked by * are required.
-Comments are checked by a human to make sure they are not spam/automated and are on topic and related to AVG Anti-Virus Incorrectly Flagging 🏴 A Program?
-How To Instruct AVG Anti-virus That A Program Is Safe.
+Comments are checked by a human to make sure they are not spam/automated and are on topic and related to AVG Anti-Virus False Positive?
+How To Set Program/Folder Exclusions In AVG Anti-Virus.

 NAME: